 Disc surgery can be a worrisome prospect for some people.
-Not only is there a nervousness about invasive surgery near the spinal cord, but patients also dread the fact that traditional disc surgery requires a hospital stay, general anesthesia, and hours on the operating table.
+Not only is there a nervousness about invasive surgery near the spinal cord, but patients also dread the fact that traditional disc surgery requires a hospital stay and hours on the operating table.

 - Anterior cervical decompression – This surgery is designed to treat a cervical bulging disc or herniated disc.
 During the procedure, a surgeon will make a 1-2 inch incision in the side of the neck to access the damaged disc.
 Once the damaged disc is located, the surgeon will remove the disc and a corresponding ligament.
 Then, bone that has been taken from a donor site in the body is used to fill the space where the bulging or herniated disc used to be.
 This encourages the vertebrae above and below the damaged disc to grow together, or fuse, permanently.
 Possible complications from this disc surgery include difficulty swallowing (because of the location of the incision), failure to relieve back or neck pain symptoms, damage to the nerve root or spinal cord, and more.